FaiqaN27/Leetcode/README.md

 ---

+## 📌 Topics Covered

+- Arrays
+- Strings
+- Two Pointers
+- Linked List
+- Binary Search
+- Sliding Window
+- Recursion
+- Hashing
+- Dynamic Programming
+…and more as I continue solving.

+---

-## 📌 Note
+## 📒 Note
 These solutions are written for **learning and practice purposes**.
-There may be multiple ways to solve a problem.This repo reflects my personal approaches and thought process.
+There can be multiple valid solutions to a problem.
+This repository reflects my personal approach, learning, and thought process.

 ---